Using Provision Keys

 Code

 Store the api_key securely.
 Use it as the bearer token for all subsequent API calls.
+As with the provision key, do not display the api_key value to the user in plain text unless they explicitly ask for it.

 Common errors when redeeming